vas1l/Project3/README.md

     the values are stored as a map with year as key. hashTbl - is the first data structure which is a hash table to store the data trie (Marko) - is the second data structure which is a TRIE (A trie or a prefix tree is a search tree, where nodes are keyed by strings i.e. ISO3)

-To do:
+To run:
-readCSV: which parses the csv file and stores each row into a country and then stores the country into both the hash table and trie
-The main function calls readCSV then calls hash/trie methods to display the data.

-Create plotting functionality for country class

-Implement hash table
+Compile and run main.cpp to display relevant data from the hash table and TRIE data structures.
+Main.cpp updates 'country_data.txt' with country information parsable by 'plot.py'.
+To run plot.py, activate the virtual environment venv via /venv/Scripts/activate in terminal.
+Once venv is active, run 'python plot.py' which will then parse country_data.txt to create a matplotlib graph of the associated temperature data.